ClearSlide/Fantastic-Transcoder/readme.md

 - if all segments have been converted, trigger concat step by writing to DynamoDB.FT_VideoConversions

 ## Lambda 3: Concatenate
-Triggered by DynamoDB.FT_VideoConversions.SegmentsComplete?
+Triggered by DynamoDB.FT_ConversionState
 - Update SQS Status Queue with status of "Saving"
 - One lambda triggered per format
 - Downloads all converted transcode streams from s3.VideoConversions/ConvertedSegments/ConversionID/Format{1,2,3}/
 - Makes sure all files are unique
 - Checks DynamoDB to ensure it has the right / right number of segments.
 If not, Retry download
 - Concatenates all segments into a single file
-- Downloads and munges audio if we broke it out earlier?
+- Downloads and munges audio
 - Places final transcoded file into s3 bucket
 - Deletes message from SQS queue
 - writes to DynamoDB.FT_VideoConversions.Complete